OrigamiGamer/ChaosEngineCPP/README.md

 # ChaosEngineCPP
- The first version that created in E language has been left behind because of a serious problem of that language.
+ The first version that was created in E language has been left behind because of a serious problem of that language.
- Then I had tried reconstructing in some other languages, but finally I chose C++ to finish this project.
+ Then I had tried reconstructing in some other languages, but finally I chose C++ to finish this project for its powerful capabilities.

  This engine only used DirectX for graphics rendering, so the games made by it can only run on Windows.